mayssn/finalproject/README.md

 This would display itself as a positive correlation and that would be inaccurate.
 * This study assumes that confirmed COVID-19 cases do affect the stock market.
 But which number of cases should I use for my prediction model?
+What numbers are most affecting the stock market?
+Is it the number of cases worldwide?
+The number of cases in the US?
-Should I use number of cases in China, the US, Europe, Europe & the US, etc? or should I simply focus on cases worldwide?
-Sadly, this too requires an analysis of its own.
+The number of cases after the virus left Wuhan?
+The possibilities are endless they too requires an analysis of their own.
 For now, given that the S&P 500 is based in the US and represents US companies, I will assume and compare only the impact of cases in the US vs worldwide.